fy2462/dynamo/deploy/metrics/README.md

 #### Grafana

 Grafana is pre-configured with:
-- Prometheus datasource
+- Prometheus datasource for metrics
+- Tempo datasource for distributed traces
-- Sample dashboard for visualizing service metrics
+- Sample dashboards for visualizing service metrics
 ![grafana image](./grafana-dynamo-composite.png)

+To view traces, navigate to **Explore** in Grafana, select **Tempo** as the datasource, and use the Search tab or TraceQL queries.
+See the [Tracing Guide](../../docs/observability/tracing.md) for detailed instructions.

 ### Troubleshooting